meilisearch/specifications/text/0034-telemetry-policies.md

 Currently MeiliSearch uses a deprecated endpoint to send data to Amplitude.
 A new endpoint exists and could better suit our needs.
 [See here](https://developers.amplitude.com/docs/http-api-v2).

 ✅ 0.21 release will use the `http-api-v2` endpoint.

+#### Logging

+✅ Errors when sending metrics to Amplitude or Sentry should be silent.

 ## 3. Future possibilities